Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints

 \begin{itemize} \item \textbf{B1: Surrogate Attribution Classifier ($h_s$).} Under \textbf{Black-box Access I}, the candidate set $\mathcal{Y}$ is known but $\phi$ is not.
 The adversary can sample images from each $G \in \mathcal{Y}$ and train a surrogate classifier $h_s(x)$ that approximates the mapping $x \mapsto h(\phi(x))$ on the image space.
 The adversary then applies gradient-based attacks on $h_s$, hoping that they transfer to the targeted MFD system.
 Note that the surrogate $\phi_s$ in W3 is a surrogate of the fingerprint extractor $\phi$, while this surrogate, $h_s$, is for the entire model attribution classifier $h$.

 \item \textbf{B2: Image Transformations.} Under \textbf{Black-box Access II}, without knowledge of $\phi$, $h$, or $\mathcal Y$, a typical adversary applies generic image transformations such as JPEG compression, noising, blurring, or resizing.
-These untargeted manipulations aim to degrade fragile fingerprint traces and reduce attribution confidence and without access to the target generator they cannot achieve forgery. \end{itemize}
+These untargeted manipulations aim to degrade fragile fingerprint traces and reduce attribution confidence. \end{itemize}

 Under Black-box Access II, adversaries could pursue more sophisticated attacks, such as training a surrogate on outputs from the target generator and a dataset for the negative class.
-However, these require substantial sampling and optimization, and would still underperform B1 under Black-box Access I (with knowledge of $\mathcal Y$). for this reason, we restrict Black-box Access II to low-cost image perturbations as a representative, practical attack strategy.
+However, these require substantial sampling and optimization, and would still underperform B1 under Black-box Access I (with knowledge of $\mathcal Y$).
+For this reason, we restrict Black-box Access II to low-cost image perturbations as a representative, practical attack strategy.